This post contains affiliate links.

 - Prep Water: Bring a large pot of heavily salted water to a boil, covered.

-- Soak: Submerge dried porcini mushrooms in ½ cup of water and let soak, at least 20 minutes.
+- Soak: Submerge dried porcini mushrooms in ½ cup of water and let soak for at least 20 minutes.

 - Flavor Base: Thinly slice the pepper (seeds removed) and garlic.
 Heat oil in a large saute pan over medium heat.
 Add pepper and garlic, cooking until garlic begins to turn golden and is fragrant, about 3 minutes.